cristicretu/CP-Scraper/README.md

 Clone this *repo*,*and change the **path.txt** with your desired path from your PC.

-For MacOS and Linux make sure you have installed python and this project' s dependencies:
+Run the following command to install the requirements:
 ```
-pip3 install pymsgbox bs4 requests pyperclip
+pip install -r requirements.txt
 ```

 Then execute using:
 ```
-python3.9 main.py #for linux
-python3.9 mac.py #for mac
+python3.9 main.py # this will run in the background and turn on when you copy a link
+python3.9 simple.py # this will do a single-file creation
 ```

-Now, it will run in the background, and every time you **copy** a link from an supported Online Judge Site, it will automatically start.

 ------